Learn of Christ

 Acts 17:5-9

 Paul follows a pattern: when he enters a city, he goes first to the synagogue.
 He argues from Scripture, using the texts his listeners already hold sacred.
-The gospel is not foreign doctrine dropped from the sky; it is the fulfillment of what Scripture has been preparing.
+The gospel is the fulfillment of what Scripture has been preparing all along.

 Christ Connection - The Necessity of Suffering